cs50nestm/web/homepage/README.md

 Ensure that index.html is in ~/chapter5/homepage, as with:

 ```
-cd ~/chapter5/homepage
+cd homepage
 ls
 ```

-If index.html is not in ~/chapter5/homepage, move it into that directory, as via mv (or via CS50 IDE’s lefthand file browser).
+If index.html is not in the homepage directory, move it into that directory, as via mv (or via CS50 IDE’s lefthand file browser).

 ### Step 2 of 2
 To submit homepage, execute

 ```
-cd ~/chapter5/homepage
+cd homepage
 submit50 cs50/problems/2019/ap/homepage
 ```